 This is the first Teaching Idea in a series designed to help students think critically about the long and troubling history between law enforcement and Black Americans.
 Use these Teaching Ideas to help your students bring a historical lens to these complex issues, engage with nuanced sources that reflect a range of experiences with policing, and consider ways to build a society that ensures the safety of all people.

 Students bring personal experiences with the police into discussions about policing and racial injustice.
+Some students may have had negative or even violent interactions with police, or know someone who has.
 Some students may have family members or loved ones who are police officers.
-Other students may have had negative or even violent interactions with police, or know someone who has.
 It is important to acknowledge the prior experiences students bring into the conversation.
-This Teaching Idea gives students an opportunity to reflect on the emotions and experiences that they and their classmates bring into this conversation, asks students to revisit their class contract and co-create norms to guide the discussion, and introduces the issue of bias in policing and the disproportionate use of force against Black Americans.
+This Teaching Idea gives students an opportunity to reflect on the emotions and experiences that they and their classmates bring into this conversation, asks students to revisit their class contract and co-create norms to guide the discussion, and introduces the issue of racial injustice in policing and the disproportionate use of force against Black Americans.
 This Teaching Idea also helps students make room for complexity in their conversations about policing.

-In this activity, students explore how their identities and experiences shape their responses to police violence using an Iceberg Diagram.
+Note: In this activity, students explore how their identities and experiences shape their responses to police violence using an Iceberg Diagram.
 If your students have not already had an opportunity to explore the components of their identity in your class, consider asking them to complete an Identity Chart before they complete the rest of this activity.

 Then, ask students to elaborate on what gave rise to the feelings that they expressed in response to the prompt from the first activity.
 Their answers will likely be wide ranging and might include personal experiences, racial or other aspects of identity, family history, or knowledge of current events.
 Students should write these causes beneath the surface of the water on the diagram.